abdulghani/blissful-ignorance/notes.md

 that's how we can make existence itself potentially symbolic, just how the brain can navigate singularities symbolically without collapse at least that's how we experience brain and that it's self evidently eduring as a biological artifact

+[theoretically]
+you cannot have perfect symmetry even if so, it's theoretical every little variation, which is inherent of possibilities cascade into the divine certainty